 Place of origin: Maharashtra, Kolhapur, and North Karnataka

 Who is craving some pancakes?
-Thalipeeth – a gem of Maharashtrian food culture, will treat you with a savory taste from plenty of types of grains and spices.
-Some fragrant ingredients like legumes, Bajra, coriander, cumin, and Jowar will charm your nose with their lovely scent.
+Thalipeeth will treat you with a savory taste from plenty of types of grains and spices.
+Fragrant ingredients like Bajra, coriander, cumin, and Jowar will stimulate your nose with their lovely scent.

 Place of origin: Bhojpuri region

-Litti is a whole wheat dough ball usually paired with fragrant herbs or spices.
-These balls have a dazzling smoky flavor from baking over a coal or wood fire.
-People often compliment Litti with a touch of ghee (buffalo milk butter).
+Litti is a whole wheat dough ball usually paired with aromatic herbs or spices.
+These balls have a smoky flavor from being baked over a coal or wood fire.
+People often complement Litti with a touch of ghee (buffalo milk butter).

-Indians will pair this bread with pickles, chicken curry (murgh korma), or vegetable dish (Chokha) for a savory taste.
-You can serve Litti with yogurt and papad as a nice way to start your Indian meal.
-When pairing Litti with Chokha, you are enjoying a specialty in eastern India.
+Indians will pair pickles, chicken curry (murgh korma), or vegetable dish (Chokha) for a touch of savory taste for this bread.
+You can serve Litti as a side dish for yogurt and papad too.
+The combo of Litti and Chokha is a specialty in Bihar (eastern India).

 Place of origin: Iran, India, and Pakistan